hpottipati/exa-takehome/README.md

 # Legal Search Benchmark
+** THIS WAS THE TAKE HOME I DID FOR EXA.AI MLE(didn't get the job 😔)**

+Thought it was a cool project nonetheless so I'll keep this posted

 **TLDR**: A set of evals to answer the question — *Which search provider delivers the most authoritative and useful results for legal research?*